kartonfarkas/api_docs/source/suite/customers/email_link_category.rst

 Listing Link Categories
 =======================

-Returns link categories of tracked links.
-These categories group tracked links on the basis of their type.
+Returns link categories of links in emails.
+These categories group links in emails on the basis of their type.

 Endpoint
 --------